idevisser/OAPIF-PDOK-INSPIRE/Approach.md

 ### Used tools

-PDOK has used self developed software based on Go and Postgres. (https://github.com/PDOK/goaf)
+PDOK has used self developed software based on Go and PostgreSQL/Postgis. (https://github.com/PDOK/goaf)

 ###	Requirements